johnnatan-messias/research-proj-airdrop/README.md

 # Airdrops: Giving Money Away Is Harder Than It Seems

-This repository shares the scripts and data sets used in the following peer-reviewed academic publication:
+This repository shares the scripts and data sets used in the following academic paper:

 * [Airdrops: Giving Money Away Is Harder Than It Seems](./papers/messias-yaish-airdrops.pdf).
 Johnnatan Messias, Aviv Yaish, and Benjamin Livshits.
 2025.